 The CHI™ exams ( Arabic, Mandarin, Spanish) are administered ONLY within the following testing windows:

 Scheduling for the Fall 2019 testing will start in September - please wait for our announcement

 October - November, 2019

-CCHI is conducting the CHI™ scheduling, testing software, and testing center upgrade in June-July 2019.
+CCHI is conducting the CHI™ scheduling, testing software, and testing center upgrade at this time.
 We appreciate your patience.
 We will share the new instructions as soon as the upgrade is complete.

 The CHI™ performance exam requires a private testing room since candidates are orally responding to the exam prompts.
 CCHI makes special arrangements for private testing rooms during certain testing “windows” each quarter for that exam.
 Each window lasts three weeks.
 CHI™ exams can be scheduled ONLY during these windows.
 Please plan accordingly.

 Test sites for the CHI™ exams may be, and often are, different than the sites for the CoreCHI™ exam.